lcarsde/lcarswm/readme.md

 startx /path/to/executable/lcarswm.kexe
 ```

 Probably one of the most interesting features in using a VM and RANDR is screen resizing.
-For me this works with using VBoxVGA as graphics controller and `VBoxClient-all` needs to be called when the window manager is active to allow for resizing detection and all other things VBoxClient offers.
+For me this works with using VBoxVGA as graphics controller and `VBoxClient-all` needs to be called after the activation of X to allow for resizing detection and all other things VBoxClient offers.
 Alternatively, VBoxClient can be called with specific flags.